yottajunaid/spiderhash/README.md

 - Select the supposed algorithm.

-- Provide a wordlist file (or select “brute-force / mask” mode if supported).
+- Provide a wordlist file (or select “brute-force / other” mode if needed).

 - Run the cracking process; monitor status.